In this article

 Other things to bear in mind

 Before applying for a credit card, it’s good to think about how you’re going to use it.
-There are a few key things to think about that can help you decide whether a credit card is right for you and which card to choose:
+There are a few key considerations that can help you decide whether a credit card is right for you, and which card to choose::

-• How you use it – You need to be able to make at least the minimum payment every month, so bear that in mind when you’re thinking about whether to get a card.
+• How you use it – You need to make at least the minimum payment every month.
 It’s also a good idea to think about whether the credit limit suits your needs.

-• Fees and charges – If you’re planning to use your card to withdraw cash, then it’s worth noting that almost all credit cards charge a small fee to do so.
-Other fees include balance transfer fees and, of course, interest.
+• Fees and charges – If you’re planning to use your card to withdraw cash, it’s worth noting almost all credit cards charge a small fee to do so.
+Other fees include balance transfer fees and interest.

-• Charges for spending abroad – Most credit cards will charge you for using your card abroad.
-It’s best to check this with your provider before you travel to avoid a costly surprise at the end of your trip.
+• Charges for spending abroad – Most credit cards charge you for using your card abroad.
+To avoid a costly surprise on your return, it’s best to check with your provider what charges apply.

 • If you already have other cards – If you’re close to your credit limit on other cards, it’s a good idea to focus on paying off the balance of your existing cards rather than taking on a new one.
 To help, we’ve created a guide to reducing credit card debt with helpful tips about how to take control of your balance.
 The exception is if you take out a balance transfer card to help consolidate your existing debt and move your balance to a lower interest rate.